ContainerSolutions/terraform-mesos/README.md

 ### Get Google Cloud SDK
 - Visit https://cloud.google.com/sdk/
-- Install the SDK and authenticate it with your Google Account
+- Install the SDK and authenticate it with your Google Account.
+This will create an ssh keypair called `google_compute_engine`, usually in `~/.ssh/` .
 - Once your keypair is created, use the path to the private key and the username in the next step as `gce_ssh_user` and `gce_ssh_private_key_file`

 ### Prepare Terraform configuration file